Operationalising Representation in Natural Language Processing: Discussion

 \subsection{Approximation}

 In this subsection, I outline some idealisations involved in my operationalisation, sketching how experiments could approximate them.
-This makes whether a component counts as representing a property a matter of degree; I take this as a virtue of my account, since any operationalisation of representation in the context of neural systems will have to allow gradations of representation.
-The threshold for when we want to call something a representation ought to depend on our explanatory interests.
+Since this approximation comes in degrees (along several dimensions), this makes the support a particular experiment provides for a representational claim a matter of degree; each dimension provides an axis along which experimental evidence can be stronger or weaker.
+The threshold for when we want to call something a representation (that is, for when we judge the experimental evidence sufficient to justify the representational claim) will depend on our explanatory interests.